metmuseum-medialab/colorthetemple/README.md

 * Open up `localhost:8000/colorthetemple` with whatever devices you want to control the presentation app
   * Go to the admin page, accessible from `localhost:8000/admin`
   * Connect the controller to the receiver by clicking on them and enjoy the show!

+## Mapping the projection

+Open up madmapper, which will be used to deform the projection

+* click the colorthetemple syphon plugin
+* add a square mesh from the middle icon in the top left corner
+* click the 'warp mesh' checkbox in the bottom left, then start tweaking the subdivisions, dragging the mesh points...
+* to use on the projector, go to view -> view fullscreen
+  * make sure the display mirroring is OFF